plaihonen/B2SHARE-testing-gh/README.md

 Testing....
-Now looking what happens with the receiving end, if anything
+Now looking what happens with the receiving end, if anything.
+Well.
+Sumptin happens.